1. BASIS OF PREPARATION:

 rate applicable to buildings.

-(g) Depreciation on fixed assets outside India is provided as per the
+g.
+Depreciation on fixed assets outside India is provided based on the

 Transactions involving foreign exchange are accounted for in accordance

 with AS 11, The Effect of Changes in Foreign Exchange Rates.

 a) Translation in respect of Integral Foreign operations:

 Foreign currency transactions of Indian branches have been classified